project-ida/two-state-quantum-systems/src/05-excitation-transfer.md

 plt.title(f"2 TSS with {H_latex}  ($\Delta E \\approx 1.9328$, $\omega=1$, $U=0.1$)   (Fig 8)");
 ```

-Fig 8 shows exactly what we expected i.e. both TSS transition from "+" to "-" each giving of 2 bosons in the process, i.e. $|0,+, + \rangle \rightarrow |4,-, - \rangle$.
+Fig 8 shows exactly what we expected, namely down conversion - both TSS transition from "+" to "-" each giving of 2 bosons in the process i.e. $|0,+, + \rangle \rightarrow |4,-, - \rangle$.

 ### 5.6.2 - Mystery crossings